Yokotes/google-drive-portfolio/README.md

 ## Overview

 Hi!
 This is a simple React app.
-I'm trying to create UI like in Google Drive with all functionality just for fun :) and practice.
+I'm trying to create UI like in Google Drive just for fun :) and practice.

+## Requirements

+- No UI libs, only self-written components
+- No Redux and other state-management libs
+- Optimized project, no extra rerenders

 ## List of functions